Driver distractions cause great harm…

 You should be.

-What can any one person do to make the roads safer?
+What can one do to make the roads safer?

 It’s simple – set aside all distractions while doing one of the most dangerous tasks in life – driving a car or truck.
 And remind friends and family to do the same.
 You may save their life.